 Is Personal Capital for Me?

 The idea of wealth management means you need to have wealth to manage.
 If you’re struggling to get out of debt, that’s okay, but Personal Capital probably isn’t the best fit for you.
+In that case Mint might be a better option and you can see a full comparison in how to better meet your needs in my complete personal capital vs mint review.

 However, if you are building up your retirement assets and want to be able to maximize your nest egg without gambling on penny stocks then you should definitely sign up for the service.
 You can use all of the features aside from the personalized portfolio management for absolutely free.
 There is no reason to not take a look at what they are offering.